 ↣ Complete the requirements within 24 months of the course starting *special permission required for exceptions

 ↣ Read all books on bebo mia’s Mandatory Reading book list.

 ↣ Choose 5 books to read from the Optional Reading List and provide a book review of 2.

 ↣ Must hold current CPR certification (infant, child and adult) and re-certify bi-annually (every 2 years) from any First Aid & CPR training provider.

-↣ We recommend you attend breastfeeding basics workshop (20 hours) OR the 20-hour WHO course – bebo mia provides the Breastfeeding Educator Certification that will meet this recommendation.
+↣ We recommend you attend a breastfeeding basics workshop (20 hours) OR the 20-hour WHO course – bebo mia also provides the Breastfeeding Educator Certification that will meet this recommendation.
 This is not a requirement.

 ↣ Read and sign the bebo mia Standards of Practice and Code of Ethics